-Recent programs include:
+Recent Youth & Family programs include:

 - Support of the Oak Park Youth Little League

-'Today the Sacramento Chapter has 62 active and alumnae members all concerned, dedicated, talented and skilled volunteers, who are influential decision makers, community leaders and distinguished women making a difference in the community.
+Today the Sacramento Chapter has 65 active and alumnae members all concerned, dedicated, talented and skilled volunteers, who are influential decision makers, community leaders and distinguished women making a difference in the community.
 We have a long history of sponsoring successful projects and programs that support youth development, scholarship, the arts, health and wellness, community outreach and cultural activities.
 We continue our legacy with a focus on transforming lives through sustainable programs.
 I look back in amazement to 1952 at what these 15 women created while Jim Crow was still violently shutting African Americans out of mainstream society.
 And I am proud to have been able to continue this legacy of service through friendship.
-We deeply appreciate our sponsors, partners, and members of the community who have supported our efforts over the past 64 years.
-As an all volunteer organization we dedicated nearly 4000 hours of service to the Sacramento community during the 2015/16 fiscal year.
-We are hopeful that as we tell our story the community will continue to support the work for which we are so passionate.'
+We deeply appreciate our sponsors, partners, and members of the community who have supported our efforts over the past 67 years.
+As an all volunteer organization we dedicated over 4,000 hours of service to the Sacramento community during the last two fiscal year.
+We are hopeful that as we tell our story the community will continue to support the work for which we are so passionate.

 -- Marilyn Woods, President